mamba-org/setup-micromamba/README.md

 When you specify `condarc-file`, `setup-micromamba` will use this file for all micromamba commands.

 When you specify `condarc`, `setup-micromamba` will create a `.condarc` next to the micromamba binary (to not mess with the `~/.condarc` that may be overwritten on self-hosted runners) and use this file for all micromamba commands.
+The action will also set the `CONDARC` environment variable to point to this file.

 If nothing is specified, `setup-micromamba` will create a `.condarc` next to the micromamba binary with `conda-forge` as the only channel.